eduardo-w-bandeira/glosvar/under_consideration.md

 7. Replace i witk y.
 8. Replace y with i.
 9. Replace x with ks.
+10. Use the full word if the protected name is an abbreviation.

 # Alternatives Under Consideration for Reserved Words